vigetlabs/foliage/README.md

 ## Prior art

-There is nothing novel about Foliage, and probably slightly flawed in it's mimicking of:
+There is nothing novel about Foliage, it shamelessly mimics:

 - http://omniscientjs.github.io/
 - https://github.com/omniscientjs/immstruct